Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 17045.

-A pharmacy benefit manager shall not require more than two accreditations from an independent accrediting organization for pharmacists and pharmacies that apply to be in a specialty network and shall make every effort to ensure that enhanced standards are not imposed for participation in a specialty network beyond those related to the safety and competency necessary to comply with requirements for dispensing specified medications. medications and providing optimal patient care.
+A pharmacy benefit manager shall not require more than one accreditation two accreditations from an independent accrediting organization for pharmacists and pharmacies to dispense specialty drugs and shall make every effort to ensure that enhanced standards are not imposed to dispense specialty drugs beyond those related to the safety and competency necessary to comply with requirements for dispensing specified medications and providing optimal patient care.

 17050.

-(a) A pharmacy benefit manager shall not derive income from pharmacy benefit management services provided to an insurer or health plan in this state except for income derived from a pharmacy benefit management fee. fees for services provided.
-The amount of any pharmacy benefit management fees shall be set forth in the agreement between the pharmacy benefit manager and the insurer or health plan.
+(a) A pharmacy benefit manager shall not derive income from pharmacy benefit management services provided to an insurer or health care service plan in this state except for income derived from a flat, defined, dollar-amount pharmacy benefit management fee for pharmacy benefit management services provided.
+The amount of any pharmacy benefit management fee shall be set forth in the agreement between the pharmacy benefit manager and the insurer or health care service plan.
+The pharmacy benefit manager shall disclose the amount and types of the pharmacy benefit management fees to the health insurer or health care service plan.

-(B) The amount of savings, rebates, or other fees charged, realized, or collected by or generated based on the activity of the pharmacy benefit manager.
+(2) The amount of savings, rebates, or other fees charged, realized, or collected by, or generated based on the activity of, the pharmacy benefit manager, that is retained by the pharmacy benefit manager.

-(C) The amount of premiums, deductibles, or other cost-sharing cost sharing or fees charged, realized, or collected by the pharmacy benefit manager from patients or other persons on behalf of a patient.
+(3) The amount of premiums, deductibles, or other cost sharing or fees charged, realized, or collected by the pharmacy benefit manager from patients or other persons on behalf of a patient.

-(c) A pharmacy benefit manager shall not reverse and resubmit the claim of a contract pharmacy:
+(g) A pharmacy benefit manager shall not reverse and resubmit the claim of a contract pharmacy under any of the following circumstances:

-(1) Without prior and proper notification to the contract pharmacy.
+(1) Without prior written notification to the contract pharmacy.

 (2) Without just cause or attempt to first reconcile the claim with the pharmacy.